raffaelespazzoli/iscsi-controller/README.md

 `iscsi-initiator-utils` package is installed.
 This usually unique enough, but is not guaranteed.
 It's also not very descriptive.

-To set a custom initiator name, edit the initiatorname.iscsi file in /etc/iscsi:
+To set a custom initiator name, edit the file `/etc/iscsi/initiatorname.iscsi`:

 ```
 InitiatorName=iqn.2017-04.com.example:node1